-During year ended December 31, 2021, 5,971 shares of restricted stock, which had not vested, were forfeited and returned to the Company.
-During the years ended December 31, 2021 and 2020, the Board approved the grant of 0 and 49,000 restricted shares of Common Stock, respectively.
+During the years ended December 31, 2022 and 2021, 127 and 149 shares of restricted stock, which had not vested, were forfeited and returned to the Company, respectively.
+During the years ended December 31, 2022 and 2021, the Board approved the grant of 30,000 and 0 restricted shares of Common Stock, respectively.
 All grants of restricted shares were pursuant to the 2014 Plan.
 These vest with respect to one-third of the underlying shares on the one-year anniversary of the grant date and the remainder ratably over a 24-month period.